Sleitnick/RbxAWS/README.md

 # RbxAWS

-An AWS SDK for Roblox.
+Unofficial AWS SDK for Roblox.

 ## !!
 WARNING !!
 **This library is under development and should not be used.**